 This waffle maker has great legitimate reviews and is super reasonable, and no PFOA!

-- Place buckwheat in a medium sized bowl and cover with water (about 2” above the top of the buckwheat) and add the apple cider vinegar.
+- Place grain in a medium-sized bowl and cover with water (about 2” above the top of the buckwheat) and add the apple cider vinegar.
 Cover with a kitchen towel and soak overnight or for at least 6 hours.

-- Rinse buckwheat in a strainer until water runs clear.
+- Rinse grain in a strainer until water runs clear.